DriveTax Express Tax

 You’ll find a comments box at the end of each section of the form, so if there’s anything you’re unsure about please feel free to write me a note and I’ll get back to you when I process your return.

 Once you’ve submitted your form you’ll get a confirmation email right away.
 I’ll usually begin processing your return within one to two weeks.
 This occasionally stretches out a little longer in tax time, but I’ll touch base and let you know of any delays.

 Your tax return will be processed by me personally.
 If I have any queries or can suggest any potential extra tax deductions I’ll be in touch via email and we can chat further.
 Once your return is complete I’ll email it to you for review and signature, together with your invoice and final instructions to arrange for lodgment.

 If you need a hand along the way I’m here to help.
 Email me anytime at firstname.lastname@example.org.

 Our Get Ready Guide explains how to prepare for your tax appointment, and what documents you will need.

-Summaries of any other rideshare income – monthly or quarterly summaries only, don’t send weekly or per-trip documents
+Summaries of any other Rideshare or Food Delivery Income – monthly or quarterly summaries only, don’t send weekly or per-trip documents